U.S. grants permit for new bridge across busiest Canada crossing

-LANSING, Michigan (Reuters) - The U.S. government on Friday issued a permit for construction of a new $1.5 billion bridge between Detroit and Windsor, Ontario, to ease congestion at the busiest commercial crossing with Canada.
+LANSING, Mich., April 12 (Reuters) - The U.S. government on Friday issued a permit for construction of a new $1.5 billion bridge between Detroit and Windsor, Ontario, to ease congestion at the busiest commercial crossing with Canada.

 “This is about jobs for today and tomorrow,” Michigan Governor Rick Snyder said in a statement.